robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 Use caniuse.com to check for feature support.
 ## Feature detection
 Use something like modernizr to check for what features the user's browser supports.
+Or on more modern browsers, the CSS @support query.